In attendance: Hanan Bell, Teresa Metzger-Howe, Koko Morgan, Linda O’Gara, Doug Potter, Bruce Sherman, Kim Waggie and Gennie Winkler.

-Doug will send an email to the orchestra members to let them know what the Board has been discussing for this Fall.
-The following it the letter sent to the orchestra members on June 25, 2020 by Doug to the Symphony Members:
+Doug sent an email to the orchestra members to let them know what the Board had been discussing for this Fall.
+The following is the letter he emailed on June 25, 2020 :

 I’m sure you’ve been wondering what’s going to happen next season at Rain City Symphony.
 Your board has been discussing this since April.
 The picture is from our recent board meeting.